Learn about the Maternal and Child Health (MCH) Leadership Competencies by browsing this web page or by downloading the PDF document.

 - The services available through major MCH programs and their limitations and gaps.

-- Key policies that affect MCH populations.
+- The implications of policies, laws, and regulations that may affect MCH populations.

 - The underlying principles of public health, population data collection, and analysis as well as the strengths, limitations, and utility of such data.